 Some states are rom-com crazy

-Out of all of the states, the ones that cropped up at the top of the list for more than one movie are Alaska, the District of Columbia, Maine, Utah, and Vermont.
+Out of all of the states, the ones that cropped up at the top of the list for more than one movie are the District of Columbia, Massachusetts, New Hampshire, North Dakota, Utah, and Vermont.

 Some states can’t get enough of the classics

-The majority of these rom-coms are from the past four decades, but there are also a handful of older classics that have made it to the top.
+The majority of these rom-coms are recent, but there are also a handful of older classics that have made it to the top.